 What is the difference between baking soda and baking powder?
-We know that both will leaven/rise our baked good, but why are their even two options?
+We know both will leaven/rise our baked goods, but why are there two options?
 They cannot be the same, can they?
-Let’s take a closer look into each one and figure out when each is best.
+Let’s examine each one closely and determine when each is best.

 What is a leavener?